-The Ken and Ruth Davee Department of Neurology at Northwestern University Feinberg School of Medicine is invested in basic, translational, and clinical research across the broad range of conditions and specialties within the field of Neurology.
-Learn more about the research efforts within the Department of Neurology listed by lab director.
+The Ken and Ruth Davee Department of Neurology at Northwestern University Feinberg School of Medicine is invested in basic, translational and clinical research across the broad range of conditions and specialties within the field of Neurology.
+Learn more about our research labs using the link below.

 Nearly 50,000 patients and volunteers take part in clinical trials and research studies at Feinberg each year.
 Browse our list of actively recruiting neurological trials to learn more and find out how you may be able to participate.

 Circadian Rhythms and Sleep Research

 Investigates the function of sleep with the intent to improve the treatment of sleep disorders.

 Cognitive Neurology and Alzheimer's Disease

 Focuses on the scientific study of neurological diseases that interfere with cognition and behavior from basic science to clinical trials and social and behavioral investigations.